|

 disapproval, reminding his son of the destiny to which

 Mokurei belongs.
-His words forestall further argument:
+His words forestall further argument: "Eventually,

 Mokurei will become strong enough to be of use to us.